FAQs for Claimants

 If you are unable to work due to COVID-19, you would not meet the able requirements to qualify for benefits.
 If you become ill after you have applied for unemployment, eligibility would be determined on a case-by-case review.

-What if I quit my job because I am generally concerned over the COVID-19 virus?
+What if I quit my job because I am generally concerned over COVID-19?

 It depends.
 Quitting for health reasons may be good cause.
 This would be determined on a case-by-case review.